Foundational Design Principles and Patterns for Building Robust and Adaptive GenAI-Native Systems

 \section{GenAI-Native Design Patterns}

 In this section, we present a set of initial behavioral, structural and creational design patterns based on the design principles and guidelines described earlier.
 We first focus on lower-level enabling patterns before integrating them into higher-level architectural and operational patterns.
-Table~\ref{tab:patterns} in the Appendix provides an overview of all design patterns.

 Although several of the proposed patterns are not exclusive to GenAI-native systems, as we will discuss, these patterns will often be more impactful, intrusive, and vital for maintaining a robust and reliable evolvable GenAI-native system, especially considering the inherent nature of the GenAI technology and the intended future applications.